SeanRemedios/Stratton-Brokemont-QBasic/README.md

 Compiling & Starting the program:
 	1. The program can be compiled by typing 'make' in the terminal window.
 	2. The program can be started by typing ./QBasic "validAccounts.txt" "transaction.txt"
+	3. The program can be compiled for testing using: gcc *.c -o QBasic -D TESTING

 Starting the automated test:
 	1. Open a terminal window
 	2. Move into the Stratton Brokemont folder: cd Stratton\ Brokemont
+	3a.
+The automated test script can be started with the script frontend.sh.
+This file is used so the tester can compile the QBasic program first or create an accounts file.
+It is used so the user can't get the parameters wrong with the 3b script.
+The frontend.sh script can be run as:
-	3. Call the automated test script with the program name and the test components folder as parameters:
+		./frontend.sh [Optional parameters: None, —help, -c, -v, -cv] 3b.
+Call the automated test script with the program name and the test components folder as parameters:
-		./frontend_test.sh [program] Test_Components
+		./frontend_test_param.sh [program] Test_Components Test_Results

 Coding Standards
 	1. All functions are to begin with inline braces {